Registration for the Lake Michigan Trail Marathon Opens on February 3, 2014 at 9:00 a.m.

 Sunday, September 6, 2015

-The Marathon course will be USATF-certified and a Boston Marathon qualifier.
+The Marathon course is USATF-certified and a Boston Marathon qualifier.
 This will be one of the last races to quality for Boston before its mid-September cutoff date.

 Capacity for all 4 events combined is 1,200 runners